Now that you have created and configured your new account, you are ready to e-file!

 4. Edit – Click the Edit button to edit a description, delete a document, or replace a document.

-Security & Optional Services
+Security & Additional Services

 4. New Case Parties – Enter the required parties.